Managers need new skills

 Regular executive reviews, which leaders need to be more effective, would help.
 Also, looking after executives through more junior colleagues can be beneficial for both sides.
 Regular CEO lunches for executives; Modular training programs to support new leaders, individuals taking on their first middle management role, and also be of use to large teams at the top.

 Maybe more executives should try for a while to work at a lower level?
-When Adam Crozier came to the Royal Mail as Managing Director, his boss arranged his first day with the mail carrier delivering the mail.
-Skills of the future management
+When Adam Crozier came to the Royal Mail as Managing Director, his boss arranged his first day with the postman delivering the mail.
+What are the capabilities of future leaders?

 10 criteria for future management?